15 Easy Songs on Recorder (With Videos)

 8. Row Row Row Your Boat

 This is a song that’s great if you want to learn some other notes than just your standard A, E, C, G, and D that most of these songs use.
-Moving higher up the pitch, you’ll get to hear and play some other notes that are not so common in songs, but still do it easily and with an easy song, you well know.
+Moving higher up the pitch, you’ll get to hear and play some other notes that are not so common in songs but still do it easily and with an easy song you know well.

 9. Old MacDonald Had a Farm